Handprint flower messages

 There’s no gift quite like a handmade gift.
-These sweet little flowers were really easy and quick to make – which came in very handy when I realised i’d forgotten to buy 3yo’s preschool teacher a card to go with her present!
-She loved her thank you flower, so did Ted’s Granny who we also made a flower for!
+These handprint flower messages were really easy and quick to make – which came in handy when I realised i’d forgotten to buy 3yo’s preschool teacher a card to go with her present!
+She loved her thank you flower, so did Ted’s Granny who we also made one for.

 Along side the message on the front of the leaves you could also write on the back of the handprint if you need more room.